BRAT Diet Alternatives: Substitute Foods to Try

 The nutrients help in the growth of probiotic bacteria in the stomach and are also easily digestible.

-It has a relaxing effect on the gut and is believed to be the optimal dish for individuals suffering from diarrhea.
+It relaxes the gut and is believed to be the optimal dish for individuals suffering from diarrhea.

 Bone broth provides you with the crucial nutrients you’ve been missing, thanks to its diverse nutrients and therapeutic properties.